najoshi/sickle/README.md

 thresholds to determine when quality is sufficiently low to trim the 3'-end of reads.
 It will also discard reads based upon the length threshold.
 It takes the quality values and slides a window across them whose length is 0.1 times the length of the read.
-If this value is less than 1, then the window is set to be equal to the length of the read.
+If this length is less than 1, then the window is set to be equal to the length of the read.
 Otherwise, the window slides along the quality values until the average quality in the window drops below the threshold.
 At that point the algorithm determines where in the